DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/appearance-customization/conditional-formatting.md

 For a Grid dashboard item, you can also right-click the column header, select **Add Format Rule** and choose the condition.

  Specify [appearance settings](#specify-appearance-settings) and set the condition's value for the format rule.
 Available settings depend on the selected format rule.
-The image below displays the **Greater Than** dialog corresponding to the [Value](conditional-formatting/value.md) format condition for the [Grid](../designing-dashboard-items/grid.md) dashboard item. _ExtendedPrice_ is a data item to which the format condition applies in the **Apply to** drop-down list.
+The image below displays the **Greater Than** dialog, which corresponds to the [Value](conditional-formatting/value.md) format condition for a [Grid](../designing-dashboard-items/grid.md) dashboard item.
+The format condition applies to the _ExtendedPrice_ data item in the **Apply to** drop-down list.

  ![GreaterThanDialog](../../../images/img118555.png)